Semantic triple: Subject, predicate and object

 Given this precise representation, semantic data can be unambiguously queried and reasoned about.

 The components of a triple, such as the statement "The sky has the color blue", consist of a subject ("the sky"), a predicate ("has the color"), and an object ("blue").
 This is similar to the classical notation of an entity–attribute–value model within object-oriented design, where this example would be expressed as an entity (sky), an attribute (color) and a value (blue).

-From this basic structure, triples can be composed into more complex models, by using triples as objects or subjects of other triples — for example, Mike → said → (triples → can be → objects).
+From this basic structure, triples can be composed into more complex models, by using triples as objects or subjects of other triples—for example, Mike → said → (triples → can be → objects).

-Given their particular, consistent structure, a collection of triples is often stored in purpose-built databases called Triplestores.
+Given their particular, consistent structure, a collection of triples is often stored in purpose-built databases called triplestores.

-Difference to relational databases
+Difference from relational databases

-A relational database is the classical form for information storage, working with different tables which consist of rows.
+A relational database is the classical form for information storage, working with different tables, which consist of rows.
 The query language SQL is able to retrieve information from such a database.
 In contrast, RDF triple storage works with logical predicates.
-No tables nor rows are needed but the information is stored in a text file.
-A RDF-triple storage can be converted into a SQL database and the other way around.
+No tables nor rows are needed, but the information is stored in a text file.
+An RDF-triple store can be converted into an SQL database and the other way around.
 If the knowledge is highly unstructured and dedicated tables aren't flexible enough, semantic triples are used over classic relational storage.

-In contrast to a traditional SQL database, an RDF triple storage isn't created with a table editor.
+In contrast to a traditional SQL database, an RDF triple store isn't created with a table editor.
 The preferred tool is a knowledge editor, for example Protégé.
 Protégé looks similar to an object-oriented modeling application used for software engineering, but it's focused on natural language information.
-The RDF triples are aggregated into a knowledge base which allows external parsers to run requests.
+The RDF triples are aggregated into a knowledge base, which allows external parsers to run requests.
 Possible applications include the creation of non-player characters within video games.